How to use Queue storage from Python

 pip install azure-storage-queue

-If you are upgrading from the Azure Storage SDK for Python version 0.36 or earlier, you will first need to uninstall using
+If you are upgrading from the Azure Storage SDK for Python version 0.36 or earlier, uninstall the older SDK using

-For alternative installation methods, visit the Azure Storage SDK for Python on Github.
+For alternative installation methods, see Azure Storage SDK for Python.

 How To: Create a Queue